Binge Eating and Alcohol

-- Whether the eating disorder or the substance use disorder came first, prompt treatment to address both disorders is imperative.
+- Whether the eating disorder or the alcohol use disorder came first, prompt treatment to address both disorders is imperative.

-If you or someone you know is struggling with co-occurring substance use and mental health disorders like binge eating and alcohol addiction, help is available.
-At The Recovery Village, a team of professionals offers several treatment programs for substance use and mental health disorders.
+If you or someone you know is struggling with co-occurring substance use and mental health disorders like binge eating and alcohol abuse, help is available.
+At The Recovery Village Drug and , a team of professionals offers several treatment programs for substance use and mental health disorders.
 Call and speak with a representative to learn more about which program could work for you.

 Brown, D. (2016, April 06).
 Binge Eating and Binge Drinking: Same Origins.